 Using ESP32 timers in Arduino code

-How ESP32 timers work ?
+How do ESP32 timers work?

-threshold value, which is commonly called the autoreload
+value, commonly called autoreload

 .